mushfoo/claude-personas/commands/persona.md

 <!-- Source: persona-name -->
 ```

-**Important**: Always append metadata marker at the end of the file to ensure proper management by the revert system.
+**Important**: Always append metadata marker at the end of the file to ensure proper management by the removal system.

 **Generated Persona Files** must also include metadata:
 ```markdown